atahullah/blaTEM-1-Escherichia-coli/README.md

 - PyMOL
 - DynaMut2

-Their commitment to open scientific resources has made computational biology research more accessible to students and researchers worldwide.
+Their continued commitment to open scientific resources has made computational biology and bioinformatics research accessible to students and researchers worldwide.

 ---